-Staying overnight in a national park lodge is a excellent way to enhance the
+An overnight stay in a national park lodge is a excellent way to enhance the

 experience of a national park visit.
 The lodges are generally situated in scenic